Planning an outing along the Rideau Trail?

 Outing/Hike Levels and Descriptions

 There are many factors that influence how difficult/enjoyable a given outing (any kind of RTA activity) may be and potential participants require information to correctly select those that match their desires.
-To assist potential participants, the RTA has come up with a two-part system, the first is an outing level rating (though primarily geared to hikes, it can be applied to any other RTA activities in whichever season) and the second is a detailed description.
+To assist potential participants, the RTA has come up with a two-part system, the first is an outing level rating (though primarily geared to hikes, it can be applied to any other RTA activities in whichever season) and the second is a detailed description of the outing in the RTA Activities Calendar.

 Factors determining the level of difficulty